Yee-Siang/-_2021-/README.md

     - open another ternimal and go to the same dictionary and type :
         - yarn start

-- Introduce : エムエム 2021α is your online housekeeper!
+- Introduction : エムエム 2021α is your online housekeeper!
 Following are its main features
     - Login : login old account or create a new one.
     - Personal Info : you will be guided here after login, then you can choose other features on the left Memu.
     - Memo : help you remember tasks and schedule.